Virtual Server Disaster Recovery

 Why should you use the 3-2-1 backup strategy?
 Whether you want to back up a Mac or a PC, on-site data provides you with quick access to your data.
 If anything happens to your computer, you can get much of your data back from the external hard drive.
 If you keep your external device fairly updated, data loss will be at a minimum.
 The risk of data loss is only to those files you had not copied to the external storage at the time of the crash.

 Having an off-site backup completes your backup strategy to on-site backup.
-For example, having a PC and external hard drive on the same desk makes both of them susceptible to data loss.
+For example, having a PC and external hard drive on the same desk makes both susceptible to data loss.
 Fires, theft, or floods could happen, destroying your data backups.
 The only thing that could save you, in this case, is having a copy of your data in a different physical location.

 While the 3-2-1 backup strategy is not entirely perfect, it serves as an excellent start for many businesses.
 In a paper for the United States government, Data Backup Options, Carnegie Mellon recommends this approach to data backup.